-The dynamics bears resemblance to the related case of a vortex ring impacting on a wall, studied by Walker et al. (1987), Lim (1989), Lim et al. (1991), Orlandi & Verzicco (1993), Swearingen et al. (2000), and Masuda et al. (2012).
+The dynamics bear resemblance to the related case of a vortex ring impacting on a wall, studied by Lim (1989), Lim et al. (1991), Masuda et al. (2012), Orlandi & Verzicco (1993), Swearingen et al. (2000) and Walker et al. (1987).
 In both configurations, the primary vortex ring draws up secondary vorticity generated as it nears the wall, and then the ring structure expands radially, leading to qualitatively similar vorticity patterns.
 However, the isolated impacting ring becomes unstable through fragmentation of the secondary vorticity into quasi-discrete vortices when the Reynolds number is sufficiently large.
-This secondary vortex fragmentation has a relatively low azimuthal wavenumber (~6 waves along the ring perimeter, compared to ~20 for the sphere impact in Figure 19b) and involves self- and mutual induction from the primary vortex, as discussed in the above articles.
-Of interest, direct simulations of vortex ring impact have indicated that this fragmentation process arrests relatively quickly, and subsequently a shorter-wavelength instability manifests, possibly attributable to the same centrifugal mechanism causing ring breakup for the sphere impact.
+This secondary vortex fragmentation has a relatively low azimuthal wavenumber (\sim 6 waves along the ring perimeter, compared to \sim 20 for the sphere impact in Figure 20b), and involves self- and mutual induction from the primary vortex, as discussed in the above articles.
+Of interest, direct simulations of vortex ring impact indicate that this fragmentation process arrests relatively quickly, and subsequently a shorter-wavelength instability manifests, possibly attributable to the same centrifugal mechanism causing ring breakup for the sphere impact.

-Comparisons between circular cylinder impact and normal sphere impact have revealed important differences in the developed wakes.
+A comparison between circular cylinder impact and normal sphere impact have revealed important differences in the developed wakes.
 The vortex stretching of the primary vortex as the ring expands radially is not present for the cylinder impact, and this leads to a reduction in core size and accelerated vorticity cross-diffusion in the axisymmetric geometry.
-These effects delay the onset of 3D instabilities in the vortical flows generated upon impact of a spherical particle with a wall, in comparison to the 2D counterpart.
+These effects delay the onset of three-dimensional instabilities in the vortical flows generated on impact of a spherical particle with a wall, in comparison to the two-dimensional counterpart.

-In comparison with the flow generated by a body arrested in isolation (Section 2.3), the presence of the wall has two main effects: It restricts and modifies the trajectories of the primary vortices, through induction from the image vortices representing the boundary condition of vanishing normal flow velocity at the wall, and it is a further source of secondary vorticity.
-Together, these effects can produce vortex configurations not found for freely arresting bodies, e.g., where the secondary vorticity wraps around the primary vortex in a band (Figures 18a and 20a) instead of forming a discrete concentrated vortex (Figure 5), which can lead to different types of 3D instability (centrifugal instability) at higher Reynolds numbers.
+Comparing with the flow generated by a body arrested in isolation (section 2.3), the presence of the wall has two main effects: it restricts and modifies the trajectories of the primary vortices, through induction from the image vortices representing the boundary condition of vanishing normal velocity, and it is a further source of secondary vorticity.
+Together, these effects can produce vortex configurations not found for freely arresting bodies, e.g., where the secondary vorticity wraps around the primary vortex in a band